KABBALAH – JEWISH MYSTICISM AND PERSONAL GROWTH (ONLINE)

 Frequently Asked Questions

 Welcome to continue our journey in a millennium old language, part and parcel of Ashkenazi Jewish civilization and a pathway to a rich cultural treasure.
 This course is designed for participants who already have a foundational knowledge of Yiddish grammar and can follow simple conversations.
-We will converse in Yiddish, delve into advanced grammatical topics (such as conditional structures and aspects), and read and appreciate literary texts in Yiddish.
-As always, we will contextualize the language within its broader cultural and historical background.

 Prior knowledge